buddycloud/buddycloud-vm/README.md

     - create a persistient media-store directory
 - ~~nginx~~
     - configure nginx to reverse proxy
-- Take input domain and configure against this - probably will need to be in a /saltstack/pillar/<something>
+- automate configuring: Take input domain and configure against this - probably will need to be in a /saltstack/pillar/<something>
+- generate fake certificates where necessary
-- export out VM for running on other systems (EC2 / Digital Ocean etc) - not sure how to do this with Vagrant
+- export out VMs ready for Amazon / Digitial Ocean / Google Compute